Skip to main content.

 • You are receiving the Low-Income Subsidy

-Call us, enroll online or mail us your paperwork.
+Call us at 330.996.8440 or (toll-free) 888.464.8440 (TTY 711), enroll online or mail us your paperwork.

 1. Premium withhold from your Social Security check: Your plan premium can be automatically deducted from your Social Security check each month – you don’t even have to worry about getting a bill.